Next: Making Bitmaps from Vector

 preparing files for import into non-OOMMF applications, since all

-non-data lines are readily identified by a leading ``#
+non-data lines are readily identified by a leading ``#,'' and

 each data line is a 6-tuple consisting of the node location and vector